zm-git-dev/RNA-seq-Pipline/readME.md

    ```
    The program should prompt you with questions about your data/experiment, in which you should answer on the
    command line.
-This should provide you with your results in several text files that you can use in further analysis
+This should provide you with your results in several text files that you can use for gene-set
+   feature analysis.